bihealth/sodar-core-legacy/docs/source/for_the_impatient.rst

     administrative user.

 Development Essentials
-    We assume that you have ``git``, Python 3.6, and other essential tools installed.
+    We assume that you have ``git``, Python 3.7 or above, and other essential tools installed.
     If you are using a mainstream Unix-like distribution (Mac qualifies) then you should be good to go.